Risks of AI Scientists: Prioritizing Safeguarding Over Autonomy: Proposition

 \subsubsection{Developer Regulation}

-The primary goal of developer regulation is to ensure scientific agents are created and maintained in a safe, ethical, and responsible manner.
-First, developers of scientific agents should adhere to a strict code of ethics.
-This includes mandatory training in ethical AI development, with an emphasis on understanding the potential societal impacts of their creations.
-Second, there should be mandatory safety and ethical compliance checks at various stages of the development process.
-These checks, conducted by an independent board, should evaluate the agent’s algorithms for biases, ethical implications, and potential misuse scenarios.
-This step ensures that the agents are not only technically sound but also ethically aligned with societal values.
+The primary goal of developer regulation is to ensure \nc{AI scientists} are created and maintained in a safe, ethical, and responsible manner. \jan{Similar to how automobile manufacturers must meet safety standards and certification requirements before being authorized to produce vehicles, developers should be required to obtain certification before being authorized to develop AI scientists. }

+First, developers of \nc{AI scientists} should adhere to \nov{an internationally recognized} code of ethics.
+This includes mandatory training in ethical AI development, with an emphasis on understanding the potential societal impacts of their creations \nov{across global contexts}. \nov{Second, we need a practical framework for safety and ethical compliance checks that can work across jurisdictions.
+This could combine international standards, regional certification bodies, automated testing tools, and peer review mechanisms, though enforcing such oversight globally remains challenging.}

 Furthermore, developers should implement robust security measures to prevent unauthorized access and misuse.
-This includes ensuring data privacy, securing communication channels, and safeguarding against cyber threats.
-Regular security audits and updates should be a standard part of the development life cycle.
-Lastly, there should be transparency in the development process.
+This includes ensuring data privacy, securing communication channels, and safeguarding against cyber threats. \nov{The development life cycle should incorporate regular security assessments conducted by both internal teams and independent third-party auditors, although establishing consistent international oversight remains challenging.} Lastly, there should be transparency in the development process.
 Developers must maintain detailed logs of their development activities, algorithms used, and decision-making processes.
 These records should be accessible for audits and reviews, ensuring accountability and facilitating continuous improvement.